 A challenge many districts face is deciding to commit to, or maintain a commitment to, providing each student with a device to support productivity, access to the Internet, and learning applications.
 Many district leaders are concerned that technology might take center stage in the classroom.
 The roll out of student access initiatives such as “one to one” is an undertaking requiring a clearly articulated vision, ample leadership and professional development, and technical infrastructure and support.
-With these initiatives also come the challenges of ensuring digital literacy and citizenship are attended to and ensuring the technology is used to best support the teaching and learning goals of the district.
-Districts who have made the commitment also acknowledge that technology investments such as “one to one” implementations are not a one time investment and are challenged to identify operational funding for continued support.
+With these initiatives also come the challenges of attending to digital literacy and citizenship, and ensuring the technology is used to best support the teaching and learning goals of the district.
+Districts who have made the commitment also acknowledge that technology initiatives are not a one time investment and are challenged to identify operational funding for continued support.

 EducationSuperHighway Tools & Resources - From EducationSuperHighway, free tools and resources to guide schools through finding sustainable and affordable Internet solutions, as well as a National annual analysis on the state of connectivity in America’s K-12 public schools.

 Infrastructure Survey - The CoSN 2017 Infrastructure Survey highlights the progress and the remaining challenges schools face in an effort to increase broadband connectivity and Wi-Fi in classrooms.

 Verizon Innovative Learning Schools - Through VILS, Digital Promise collaborates with Verizon to equip every student and teacher at 100+ select middle schools across America with a tablet and up to a four-year data plan.